We got it.

 Inconel, titanium, hardened steels, exotic alloys.
 Each requires specific tooling knowledge, speeds and feeds experience, and fixturing approaches.
 A shop that runs these materials daily will outperform a shop attempting them for the first time.

-Document this expertise.
+I recommend documenting this expertise.
 Case studies help, but even a simple list of materials with notes on your experience level signals competence to engineers evaluating you.

 Documentation Quality